ImWuX/tartarus-bootloader/protocol.md

 - Kernel is mapped according to the ELF file

 ## The Physical Memory Map
-- Anything under `0x1000` will always be `RESERVED`.
+- Anything under `0x1000` will never be included in an entry
-- All entries are ensured to not be overlapping.
+- All entries are ensured to not be overlapping
-- All entries are ensured to be ordered.
+- All entries are ensured to be ordered
-- Contigous memory of the same type is ensured to be one entry (No back to back entries of the same type).
+- Contigous memory of the same type is ensured to be one entry (No back to back entries of the same type)
 - Entries of the following types will be paged alined (`0x1000`):
-    - `USABLE`,
+    - `USABLE`
     - `BOOT_RECLAIMABLE`
     - `FRAMEBUFFER`
-- `BOOT_RECLAIMABLE` entries should only be reclaimed once the kernel is either done with data provided by the bootloader or has moved it.
+- `BOOT_RECLAIMABLE` entries should only be reclaimed once the kernel is either done with data provided by the bootloader or has moved it
-- Conflicting entries provided by the bootloader will be resolved by prioritizing ACPI entries over usable, reserved over ACPI, and bad over reserved.
+- Conflicting entries provided by the bootloader will be resolved by prioritizing ACPI entries over usable, reserved over ACPI, and bad over reserved